Xerxes the Great, King of Persia: Biography & Achievements

 Owing to the fact that Xerxes’ behavior had resulted in several close men of his either aggrieved or executed, the king became a bit unpopular in some circles of the Persian Empire.

 During the construction of one of his magnificent projects, Xerxes was assassinated by one of his counselors, Artabanus.
 The assassin also took out Xerxes’ son, Darius.
-A different son of Xerxes – Artaxerxes I, rose up and avenged the deaths of his father and brother.
-Artaxerxes I killed Artabanus and inherited the Persian throne.
+A different son of Xerxes, Artaxerxes I, rose up and avenged the deaths of his father and brother.
+Artaxerxes killed Artabanus and inherited the Persian throne.

 Major Facts about Xerxes I

-- Xerxes wife was Princess Amestris – daughter of Otanes.
+- Xerxes’ chief wife was Princess Amestris – daughter of Otanes.
 The marriage brought forth children such as Hystaspes, Darius, Achamenes, Amytis and Rhodogune.

 - In a sacrilegious move, Xerxes is believed to have burnt down a famous statue of Marduk – the patron god of the city of Babylon.
 By so doing, Xerxes shook up the established relationship with the Babylonians, as well as host of other semi-autonomous city states in and around the Persian Empire.

-- Historians reason that Xerxes’ second in command, Mardonius, convinced Xerxes to resume attacks against Greece because he, Mardonius, harbored dreams of ruling Satrap.
+- Historians reason that Xerxes’ second-in-command, Mardonius, convinced Xerxes to resume attacks against Greece because he, Mardonius, harbored dreams of ruling a very important satrapy (province).
 Mardonius also pressured Xerxes into taking a harder stance against the Babylonians – a Mesopotamian region that his grandfather Cyrus was quite warm to.

-- Throughout his reign, the city of Babylon revolted at least twice.
+- Throughout Xerxes’ reign, the city of Babylon revolted at least twice.
 In all cases, Xerxes was unforgiving and ruthless, crushing the revolt with the full might of his army in 485 BCE.

 - During his reign, Xerxes’ official title was Shahanshah.
 The word translates into “king of kings”.